 Is it any good?

-The four friends make it to the Great Ga'Hoole Tree and are taught to use their skills to protect the owl community.
+In Book 2, the four friends make it to the Great Ga'Hoole Tree and are taught to use their skills to protect the owl community.
 Watching the owls train sets up the storyline well for future adventures, but gives the book an episodic feel and keeps the suspense from building -- this is not the suspenseful page-turner the first one is.
 However friendship and following one's heart -- um, gizzard -- are still strong themes.

-Soren's favorite teacher is missing and the young band of owls tries to piece together clues to bring him back to the Great Ga'Hoole Tree.
+In Book 3, Soren's favorite teacher is missing and the young band of owls tries to piece together clues to bring him back to the Great Ga'Hoole Tree.
 It's never clear why this capable band of owls needs to sneak away from their adult mentors to go on their quest, and conclusions about the mysterious powers the enemies wield aren't well-developed.
 But some big truths are revealed -- like who Metal Beak is -- and Soren, as leader, becomes an even more compelling character.